STAY INFORMED: Latest school, business closures and delays

-A handful of schools and businesses have either closed or issued delays throughout the Miami Valley due to expected icy conditions.
+A handful of schools and businesses have issued delays throughout the Miami Valley due to the possibility of slick road conditions.

+Wright-Patterson Air Force Base and Wright State University are each on two-hour delays this morning.

-We are providing LIVE extended Storm Center 7 team coverage LIVE on News Center 7 at 11 p.m.
+We are providing LIVE continued Storm Center 7 team coverage NOW on News Center 7′s Daybreak.

 >> CLICK HERE FOR THE LATEST CLOSINGS AND DELAYS LIST <<